SubZeroX9/RAStudio-Setup-Tools/Documentation~/setuptools.md

 ## Features

+- **Dynamic Folder Creation:** Add custom folders dynamically via the UI.
 - **Update Company Name:** Set the company name used in Unity's player settings.
 - **Update Root Namespace:** Change the root namespace used for code generation in Unity.
 - **Create Default Folders:** Automatically create a set of predefined folders in the `Assets` directory of your project.

 ## Installation

+### Option 1: Using Unity Package Manager

+1. Open your Unity project.
+2. In the Unity Editor, go to `Window > Package Manager`.
+3. Click the `+` button in the top-left corner of the Package Manager window.
+4. Select `Add package from git URL...`.
+5. Enter the following URL: `https://github.com/SubZeroX9/RAStudio-Setup-Tools.git`
+6. Click `Add` to install the package.

+### Option 2: Manual Installation

 1. **Download the Package:**